-The second capital Thiri Pyitsaya was founded by King Thiligyaung the 7th king of this dynasty in 344AD.
-In 516AD King Thaik Taing the 12th in line founded the third Capital Tampawaddy, also referred to as Pwa Saw.
-Bagan, also known as Arimaddana was the fourth Capital, founded in 874AD by King Pyinbya, he was the 34th King in this royal lineage.
-In total there were 55 kings who ruled over Bagan from the 1st – 10th century AD.
+The second ancient capital of Pagan Thiri Pyitsaya was founded by King Thiligyaung the 7th king of this dynasty in 344 AD.
+In 516 AD King Thaik Taing the 12th in line to the throne founded the third Capital Tampawaddy, also referred to as Pwa Saw.
+Bagan, also known as Arimaddana Pura, meaning ‘City that Tramples on Enemies‘ was the fourth Capital, founded in 874 AD by King Pyinbya, he was the thirty-fourth King in this royal lineage.
+In total, there were fifty-five kings who ruled over Bagan from the 1st – 10th century AD.

-The first sculpted image of the Buddha is from Afghanistan and was crafted around the 1AD.
+The first known sculpted image of the Buddha is from Afghanistan and was crafted around 1AD.
 No known Buddha images have been found in Myanmar that are earlier than the small bronze and terracotta images excavated at the Pyu sites of central Burma.
-This paper written by Elizabeth Moore “Place and Space in Early Burma: a New Look at ‘Pyu Culture‘” gives an excellent and deeper insight into the Mon and Pyu era’s.
+This paper written by Elizabeth Moore “Place and Space in Early Burma: a New Look at ‘Pyu Culture‘” gives an excellent and deeper insight into the Mon and Pyu eras.

-.According to the book titled “Information found in the inventory of ancient monuments in Bagan” published by the Department of Archaeology in Burma, they state that an inventory of monuments compiled during the reign of King Mo Hnyin Mintaya in 792 Burmese Era (1426 CE) lists over 4000 surviving pagodas.
+According to the book titled “Information Found in the Inventory of Ancient Monuments in Bagan” published by the Department of Archaeology in Burma, they state that an inventory of monuments compiled during the reign of King Mo Hnyin Mintaya in 792 AD Burmese Era (1426 CE) lists over 4000 surviving pagodas.